 The Walter R. Courtenay Award is presented annually to two outstanding Eagle Scouts in the Middle Tennessee Council.
 The award will be called the Walter R. Courtenay Eagle Scout Award in honor of Dr. Courtenay, the long-time pastor of First Presbyterian Church of Nashville, Tennessee, and zealous supporter of Scouting.

 Any Eagle Scout who was approved by an Eagle Board of Review during the 2021 calendar year is eligible for the award.
-Financial need is not a consideration for this award and each recipient will be awarded $1,250.00.
+Financial need is not a consideration for this award.
 The awards will be presented at the Council’s annual Eagle Scout Volunteer Recognition Reception.